Browse consignment stores at the beginning of the week

 Yesterday I brought some pieces that I had sorted out during the preparation of my fall wardrobe to a local consignment store.
 Typically, Mondays are the days consignment stores have a lot of new items as people tend to wheat out their closets on the weekend.
 While the woman was going through my items to see what they would take into consignment I browsed the store.

 They have a rack for each size and item type and within the rack they have the clothes sorted by color.
 I love this concept as it is the similar to the organization of my closet and allows for a quick lunch break browsing when you know what your size and colors are.
 Thus, I went to the top rack, which holds blazer, cardigans, and tops of all kinds and browsed thru my colors.
 On my fall shopping list, there is still a cashmere sweater and a cable knit sweater, and there was a pair of brown shoes for the office for fall.
 On the rack there was nothing that called my name.

-Cross off items from your wish list when you got them
+Cross off items from your list that you got

 Then I went to the shoe shelf and saw a pair of brand new very classic Etienne Aigner wedges for $38 and a brand new pair of Anne Klein open toe AK logo heels for $14 – both in my size!
 I tried them on and they were perfect fits and looked great on my feet.
 I went towards the checkout to get them, and crossed the shoes off my fall shopping list.

 The cashier was on a ladder and thus I looked up.
 Guess what?
 There was a brand new Jaeger tote of the kind and color I was looking for since a long time – for $80!
 I paid my three finds and said to the cashier that I can’t understand why someone buys such a bag and then never wears it.
 She said “The lady who brought it in said it was a gift that someone bought for her in Europe, but that it was totally not that lady’s style.”
 “Thus, it was a white elephant” I replied.
 We laughed and I said